hclpandv/devops-training-material/docker/images.md

 ![image](https://user-images.githubusercontent.com/13016162/62444062-21a70d80-b77a-11e9-81c9-e1d5bcee4371.png)

-* Pulling an Image is a 2 step process (from docker.io or any other registry i.e. google container registry aka gcr.io etc)
+* Pulling an Image is a 2 step process (from docker.io or any other registry i.e. google container registry aka gcr.io etc).
 * It pulls a fat manifest and then checks for OS type and architecture to pull actual image manifest.
-* images are then pulled in seperate layers
+* images are then pulled in seperate layers.

 ![image](https://user-images.githubusercontent.com/13016162/62444324-d4776b80-b77a-11e9-99e1-65edb184e229.png)